-Probation may be imposed for a period set by CEEL.
+Probation may be imposed for a period set by the Office of Student Experience or designated College Official.
 A student placed on Social/Disciplinary Probation is not eligible:

 - a.
-To attend or participate in any intercollegiate events; - b.
+To attend or participate in any intercollegiate events, including athletics, student competitions, both on and off campus; - b.
 To attend or participate in any student organization or extracurricular activities, choir travel, etc. - c.
 To represent the College in any chosen, elected or other position (SGA, student delegation to conventions or conferences, etc.) - d.
 To work assignments independently or in concert with other sanctions; - e.
 In some cases, to remain in the residence hall; - f.
 To hold any position held prior to the Probation Period; and - g.
-To wear their sorority or fraternity letters on campus at any time. - h.
+To wear their sorority or fraternity letters on campus at any time, or engage in member activities; - h.
 Students who do not complete probation as outlined in their sanction letter and probation agreement may be removed from the residence halls if they reside on campus and/or subject to one semester or more suspension.